ditesh/webutil/README.md

         text/css  1821  http://www.gnu.org/mini.css
         text/css  1666  http://www.gnu.org/print.css

-This is great but sometimes we are only interested in resources from the same domain.
-No problem!
+As you can see, the mimetype, HTTP response code and the URL to the resource is provided.
+Occasionally, we are only interested in resources from the same domain.
+This can be achieved as follows:

     $ ./wush -u -d http://www.gnu.org
     webutil.js 1.0 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>

     [Summary]